-Figure 4 - The MUSE Method as Scientific Method
+Figure 4.
+The MUSE Method as Scientific Method

-An overall software system that supports the MUSE method has been build, and that system is applied in the domain of film studies in the humanities [11].
-Especially, the discovery of costume languages is supported.
+An overall software system that supports the MUSE method has been build, and that system is applied in the domain of film studies in the humanities [13].
+In particular, the discovery of costume languages is supported.
 This system allows to describe films, their characters and the cloths of the characters via a graphical user interface and stores this data in a database.
-The structure of this database as well as the domains of its central attributes are modeled by taxonomies and ontologies ([2], [3]).
-The analysis of the data is supported by means of data warehouse and OLAP technologies [10] as well as by means data mining technologies [5].
-The representation of the abstracted patterns and their relations (i.e. the resulting pattern language) is stored in a pattern repository [11].
+The structure of this database as well as the domains of its central attributes are modeled by taxonomies and ontologies [12][14].
+The analysis of the data is supported by means of data warehouse and OLAP (Online Analytical Processing) technologies [15], as well as by means data mining technologies [16].
+The representation of the abstracted patterns and their relations (i.e., the resulting pattern language) is stored in a pattern repository [13].